redhat-cop/infra-ansible/roles/config-quay-enterprise/README.md

 ## Requirements

-A Linux Distribution which supports `systemd` and `package` modules
+A Linux Distribution which supports `systemd` and `package` modules along with docker install and configured.

 ## Role Variables